 The points are quickly clarified.
 First of all, a protein bar is nothing more than a finished dietary supplement, which has a certain ratio of carbohydrates, fats and protein.
 So protein bars not only provide you with protein, but also a certain number of calories overall, which you should take into account for your daily calorie requirement and your goals.

 Manufacturers and online shops on the Internet often use a selection of studies that document the effects of protein bars and should induce you to buy.
-One such study is that of Ohio State University from 2004; This study on protein bars concludes that people who exercise with a daily intake of protein bars (based on soy or whey proteins) have built up significantly more muscle mass than the control group, who did not have protein bars daily (which led to an additional 33 grams of protein per day) used in the nine week period.
+One such study is that of Ohio State University from 2004; This study concludes that people who exercise with a daily intake of protein bars (based on soy or whey proteins) have built up significantly more muscle mass than the control group, who did not have bars daily (which led to an additional 33 grams of protein per day) used in the nine week period.

 The number of participants is also very low, so this study ultimately says nothing other than the extra 33 grams of protein (in connection with exercise) per day resulted in more muscle mass being built than the group that did not have an additional 33 Grams of protein a day.
 Now what does this have to do with it?